-Floral, slightly sweet and impossibly smooth with a fruit forward taste, this Blackberry Peach Elderflower Cocktail is the perfect addition to all your summer parties and outdoor BBQ’s .
+Floral, slightly sweet and impossibly smooth with a fruit forward taste, this Elderflower Cocktail with berries is the perfect addition to all your summer parties and outdoor BBQ’s .
 Easy on the eyes, and even easier to sip, this refreshing libation is how you should celebrate summer!

 This post was originally published in August 2017.
-I slightly tweaked recipe and updated the post below to include more information about this summer peach cocktail recipe.
-Plus, I added a recipe video to show you how easy these elderflower drinks are to make!
+I made tweaks to the recipe and updated the post below to include more information about this summer peach cocktail recipe.
+Plus, there’s now a recipe video to show you how easy these elderflower drinks are to make!

 Aka THE end of summer cocktail.

 This libation is refreshing, citrusy and boozy with a delicate warm floral undertone and prominent notes of tart blackberries, sweet peaches and cool mint.

 It’s easy on the eyes, even easier to sip, and the PERFECT way to toast the unofficial end of summer.

 If you are having a backyard BBQ, or Labor Day soirée, I highly suggest you to make a few pitchers of this fruity, floral libation and serve it up as your house cocktail.